arturovaine/arturovaine/README.md

 In 2019 I designed at <a href="http://www.simepar.br/" target="_blank">SIMEPAR</a> the data workflow of pioneer project of monitoring dams in Paraná state (<b>front-end form and data anylsis with Python</b>).
 The Brumadinho dam disaster (jan/2019), in the state of Minas Gerais (Brazil), created a sense of urgency for a greater national monitoring and dam inspection.
 <br /><br />

-Nowadays I'm finishing <a href="https://www.betrybe.com/" target="_blank">Trybe</a>'s course of Web Development Full Stack.
+I've got certification as Developer from <a href="https://www.betrybe.com/" target="_blank">Trybe</a>'s course of Web Development Full Stack.
 Trybe is a web development school that has a genuine commitment to the professional success of its students.
 <br /><br />
 There are more than 1500 hours of training that covers fundamentals of web development (<b>HTML, CSS, JavaScript, Git, Jest</b>), Front-end (<b>ReactJS, Redux, Context API</b>), Back-end (<b>MySQL, NodeJS, TypeScript, MongoDB</b>), Computer Science (<b>Python</b>), agile methodologies (<b>Scrum, Kanban</b>) and soft skills.
 <br /><br />